bogzbonny/yeehaw/README.md

    that the minimized windows can follow a nice easy grid pattern.
 Currently minimization still somewhat works, however multiple minimized windows will stack on each other in the same location.
- - The $EDITOR text editor element - aka the element where you could use any editor like neovim/vim(/emacs I think?) currently doesn't provide good support for users who HAVEN'T set their $EDITOR env variable.
-This will be fixed at some point soon.
  - Default colors everywhere are going to be replaced with a defaults in a theme manager.
 Using the Theme Manager the developer can start from a nice overall default then modify it to their liking.
 Note the Theme manager will not